 Flughafen Zürich AG has already taken a number of steps to help reduce air pollutant emissions.
 It has levied emission-based landing charges since 1997: the more pollutants an engine emits, the higher the charge.
 Flughafen Zürich AG is also investing heavily in optimising its operational processes in order to streamline aircraft movements and consequently cut down the amount of time engines are running.

-For many years now, the use of ground vehicles powered by electric motors rather than internal combustion engines has helped to cut emissions.
-The number of electric-powered vehicles and equipment used for aircraft servicing and ground handling at Zurich Airport is continually rising – they already make up over 30%.
+The use of ground vehicles powered by electric motors rather than internal combustion engines is a further measure to help avoid emissions.
+The number of electric-powered vehicles and equipment used for aircraft servicing and ground handling at Zurich Airport is steadily rising.

 Internationally, Flughafen Zürich AG is among the worldʼs leading pioneers in matters of air quality.
 It offers its expertise in various international organisations and technical bodies, sharing know-how and new ideas with other airports around the world.
 It is also involved in the further development of models, regulations and technology.